lucas-sancere/QuPath_Codes/README.md

 The documentation can be find [here](https://qupath.readthedocs.io/en/latest/index.html).

-Most of the needed script and explanations for my projects are in the [Advanced Section](https://qupath.readthedocs.io/en/latest/docs/advanced/index.html) and in the [Exporting Annotations](https://qupath.readthedocs.io/en/latest/docs/advanced/exporting_annotations.html) subsection.
+Most of the needed scripts and explanations for my projects are in the [Advanced Section](https://qupath.readthedocs.io/en/latest/docs/advanced/index.html) and in the [Exporting Annotations](https://qupath.readthedocs.io/en/latest/docs/advanced/exporting_annotations.html) subsection.